BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_events/bz_eGetPlayerSpawnPosEvent.md

       name: eventTime
 ---

-This event is called each time the server needs a new spawn postion
+This event is called each time the server needs a new spawn position.